 While we understand and respect a family's need for care, occasions arise when children become ill at the Center and must be sent home.
 We will make every effort not to send children home who are mildly ill, but for the comfort of the child who is sick and for the health and safety of his or her classmates, it is possible that we will have to exclude your child for illness.
-In these cases, the Center's leadership will use their best judgment in determining when it is needed for a child to be sent home.
+In these cases, the Center's leadership will use their best judgment to determine when a child needs to be sent home.
 While many factors can influence this decision, the common reasons a child might need to be excluded from care are below.
 These include if the child: